ihasanarnob/language-club-project/README.md

   - We hope Bangladeshi people can know Japanese and world cultures to expand their own world and enrich their lives.

 - More
   - In Titan Japanese Language Center , native Japanese teachers take classes in Japanese, Bengali and English.
 Students can watch Japanese movies and animations, and know about latest Japanese culture.
-They can also learn business manners through our Japanese classes.
+They can also learn business manners through our Japanese classes...